 It’s easy to find someone to collect your rubbish in Essex, from a general clear out and black bag waste to a mattress, sofa or building waste.
-However, if your waste is found fly-tipped, even if someone else has dumped the items, you could be responsible for the crime, potentially landing you with a criminal record and an unlimited fine – it’s a crime not to care!
+But if your waste is found fly-tipped, even if someone else has dumped the items, you could be responsible for the crime.
+This could land you with a criminal record and an unlimited fine – it’s a crime not to care!

-Avoid leaving items out for others to take, if a rogue trader takes these items, they may remove the parts they want and illegally dump the rest.
-You can donate good quality items to your local furniture project, charity shop or give away to someone in your local community for free, using Freegle.
+Avoid leaving items out for others to take.
+If a rogue trader takes these items, they may remove the parts they want and illegally dump the rest.
+Instead, you can donate good quality items to your local furniture project or charity shop.
+You could also give items away to someone in your local community for free, using Freegle.

-Step 1: before handing your waste over to a trader, ask to see their waste carriers’ licence, otherwise known as their waste carriers’ registration number, and vehicle details.
+Before handing your waste over to a trader, ask to see their waste carriers’ licence, otherwise known as their waste carriers’ registration number, and vehicle details.
 This is issued by the Environment Agency.
-Check a waste carriers' licence using the Environment Agency’s free waste carriers’ tool.
+You can check a waste carriers' licence online.

-Step 2: ask for a transfer notice or receipt before your waste is taken away by the trader.
-This way you can prove who collected and got rid of your rubbish.
+Ask for a transfer notice or receipt before your waste is taken away by the trader.
+This means you can prove who collected and got rid of your rubbish.
 Keep hold of this for your records.

-Step 3: find out where the trader is planning to dispose of your waste.
-If you are paying for someone to dispose of your waste, this is then classed as business waste and cannot be taken by the trader to a council recycling centre.
+Find out where the trader is planning to dispose of your waste.
+If you are paying for someone to dispose of your waste, this is classed as business waste and cannot be taken to a council recycling centre.
 Registered waste carriers’ can legally remove your rubbish, but you still need to check what is going to happen to your waste.
 Ask for paperwork that shows where they will be taking your rubbish.

-If you carry out these three steps you will be ensuring your rubbish will not be fly-tipped and helping to reduce the supply of rubbish to illegal waste operators in Essex.
-Thanks for helping to keep our beautiful county of Essex, clean and green.
+If you carry out these steps you will be ensuring your rubbish will not be fly-tipped.
+This helps reduce the supply of rubbish to illegal waste operators in Essex.